GMOD/jbrowse/plugins/NeatCanvasFeatures/README.md

 NeatCanvasFeatures is a JBrowse plugin.

-It applies intron hats and a gradient 'tubular' look to features and subfeatures of HTMLFeatures tracks.
+It applies intron hats and a gradient 'tubular' look to features and subfeatures of CanvasFeatures tracks.

 What it does:
 - draws intron hats and inverted hats for reverse direction features.